 All these cultures were foreign, and different, and primitive, and often, dangerous.
 So, to this ten-year-old, they all seemed cool and exciting.

 But to this sixty-three-year-old, those peoples now seem best experienced from a distance, perhaps through a picture magazine, or as a tourist, if one is adventurous enough.
 When people from those cultures move to the US, many seem to combine the worst of their own cultures with the worst of this country.
-Low IQ's and lack of respect for human life do not always mix well with access to guns and welfare.
+Low IQ's and lack of respect for human life do not always mix well with easily available welfare and access to guns.

 Some of those beautiful -- or not so beautiful -- Muslim women may be inclined to blow us up.
 I can't entirely blame them, given that the US exploded over twenty-six thousand bombs in Muslim countries last year alone.
 But why give them the opportunity?